Christmas travel: how to find traffic information and avoid delays

 Waze

-In addition to the real-time traffic information provided by some satellite navigation systems, it’s also possible to find details of jams by going online.
+In addition to the traffic information provided by satellite navigation systems, it’s also possible to find details of jams by going online.

-In England, head to the Traffic England website to see a map showing real-time traffic information.
+In England, head to the National Highways website to see a map showing real-time traffic delays on motorways and A-roads.
 It features a colour-coded road atlas, ranging from green for ‘moving freely’ to black for ‘not moving’.
 There’s also a chequered design for ‘closed’.

 Department for Transport policing review